-Inclusion criteria were the following: adult staff (age ≥18 years) who visited the Hospital for annual medical check with no changes in drug therapy in previous years, (i) willingness to participate; (ii) both sexes were included in the study.
+i) Adult staff (age ≥18 years) who visited the Hospital for annual medical check-up with no changes in drug therapy in previous years, (ii) willingness to participate; (iii) both sexes were included in the study.
 However, changes in drug therapy in the previous 3 months, pregnant women, incomplete lipid profile, and participants with mental problems were excluded from the study.

 Ethical approval and informed consent